QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 Their model considered the influence of opinion leaders and found that targeted publicity targeting opinion leaders can significantly improve the efficiency of information dissemination @xue_simulation_2016.

+== Apply ABM methods into the Bass model

+=== Existing research

+ABMs offer significant advantages for modeling innovation diffusion compared to traditional aggregate approaches.
+As illustrated in the reviewed papers, ABMs can capture heterogeneity among agents, such as different consumer types in electric vehicle adoption models @mehdizadeh_systematic_2022 or varying farmer characteristics in agricultural innovation studies @kiesling_agent-based_2012.
+They explicitly model interactions and social networks, like word-of-mouth effects in movie-going behavior @ratna_social_nodate or peer influence in solar panel adoption @rand_agentbased_2021.
+ABMs reveal emergent phenomena from micro-level behaviors, as seen in the diffusion of organic farming practices.
+They provide flexibility to incorporate various decision rules, spatial effects, and qualitative factors, exemplified by models integrating psychological theories like the Theory of Planned Behavior.
+By enabling analysis at both individual and aggregate levels, ABMs facilitate policy experimentation, as demonstrated in studies on energy technology adoption @nageli_towards_2020 and electric vehicle diffusion @zhang_empirically_2019.
+This approach allows for more realistic representation of complex social dynamics in innovation diffusion, providing valuable insights for both theoretical understanding and practical decision support.

 == Conclusion of Literature Review